2maas/2maas/README.md

-- 👋 Hi, I’m @2maas im from portugal and i am 16y (2005).
+- 👋 Hi, I’m @2maas im from portugal and i was born in 2005.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C# but i have experience with Python, HTML, CSS, JavaScript.
 - 📫 How to reach me tomasf492@gmail.com

 <!---